 Address: 116 N Second St., P.O.
 Box 766 Richmond, KY 40475

-****Zoom links are immediately available once registration is complete AND payment is received.
-Credit card payment ONLY.
+****Video and presenter document links are immediately available once registration is complete AND payment is received.
+Credit card payment only.
 For later reference, you will also receive an email with links.
 Please make sure we have an active and valid email address*****

 Please contact us at firstname.lastname@example.org with any questions, concerns, or if you need to have the email regenerated.